-3. Concurrently, the Member State/Sector Member shall pay in full its assessed contribution for each financial year covered by the period mentioned in paragraph 2 above.
+3. Concurrently, the Member State/Sector Member/Associate/Academia shall pay in full its assessed contribution for each financial year covered by the period mentioned in paragraph 2 above.

-4. The first payment in application of paragraph 2 above, amounting to CHF ........ ([amount in words] Swiss francs), shall be effected by the Member State/Sector Member not later than ........[].
-All other annual instalments shall be effected not later than ........ of each year.
+4. The first payment in application of paragraph 2 above, amounting to CHF ........ ([amount in words] Swiss francs), shall be effected by the Member State/Sector Member/Associate/Academia not later than ........[DD Month YYYY].
+All other annual instalments shall be effected not later than ........[DD Month YYYY] of each year.

-5. All payments by the Member State/Sector Member to ITU under this Agreement shall be made payable in Swiss francs to ITU, Account No. ........ at the [Bank], Geneva, Switzerland.
+5. All payments by the Member State/Sector Member/Associate/Academia to ITU under this Agreement shall be made payable in Swiss francs to ITU, Account No. ........ at the [Bank], Geneva, Switzerland.

 6. Upon receipt by ITU of the first instalment referred to in paragraph 4 above, the amount due to ITU and referred to in paragraph 1 above shall be transferred to a special arrears account bearing no interest.
-[This amount shall not be taken into account when applying No. 169 of the ITU Constitution.]
-[Such a transfer shall permit the Sector Member to immediately resume its participation in the work of the Union.]
+This amount shall not be taken into account when applying No. 169 of the ITU Constitution.
+Such a transfer shall permit the Sector Member to immediately resume its participation in the work of the Union.

-7. (Optional provision) - A temporary reduction in class of contribution from … units to …units is granted to the Member State for the period indicated in paragraph 2 above.
+7. Optional provision:a temporary reduction in class of contribution from … units to …units is granted to the Member State for the period indicated in paragraph 2 above.
 However, if, during that period, the Member State chooses to reduce its class of contribution under the relevant provisions of Article 28 of the Constitution, the aforementioned temporary reduction will cease to apply as from the date of entry into force of the new contributory class chosen under Article 28.

-8. (Optional provision) - Once ITU has received the last annual instalment referred to in paragraph 2 above, and subject to strict compliance with paragraph 3, the interest on arrears owed to ITU by [the Member State] [the Sector Member] amounting to CHF … ([amount in words] Swiss francs) shall be written off.
+8. Optional provision:оnce ITU has received the last annual instalment referred to in paragraph 2 above, and subject to strict compliance with paragraph 3, the interest on arrears owed to ITU by [the Member State] [the Sector Member] amounting to CHF … ([amount in words] Swiss francs) shall[/may] be written off.

-9. Any failure to comply with repayment schedule or with payment of the Member State's/Sector Member's full assessed annual contribution shall result, without further notice, in the termination of this Agreement and abolition of the special arrears account referred to in paragraph 6 above, as well as in the restoration with immediate effect of the sanctions specified in the Constitution and Convention of ITU or in the relevant decisions of ITU Council.
+9. Any failure to comply with repayment schedule or with payment of the Member State's/Sector Member's/Associate's/Academia's full assessed annual contribution shall result, without further notice, in the termination of this Agreement and abolition of the special arrears account referred to in paragraph 6 above, as well as in the restoration with immediate effect of the sanctions specified in the Constitution and Convention of ITU or in the relevant decisions of Plenipotentiary Conference and ITU Council.

 10. The present Agreement may only be modified by written agreement signed by both Parties hereto, which shall then be considered as forming an integral part of this Agreement.